-Many people have asked me how I came back from million-dollar losses and bounced back when I was really down and out a few years ago.
+Many people have asked me how I came back from million-dollar losses and bounced back when I was really down and out a many years ago.

 Those are the days when you see who your real friends are and who your “unreal” friends are.